legout/dataset-generator/docs/development/contributing.md

 - **`docs/getting-started/`** - Installation and quick start
 - **`docs/user-guide/`** - Comprehensive usage guide
 - **`docs/api/`** - Auto-generated API reference

+### API Navigation & Includes

+- `docs/scripts/gen_ref_pages.py` runs during every MkDocs build and writes `api/SUMMARY.md` plus one markdown file per module.
+The `literate-nav` plugin expands the `- api/` entry in `mkdocs.yml`, so you never need to hand edit the navigation when new modules/packages are added—just ensure the code is importable and has docstrings.
+- Snippet-only fragments (for example `docs/includes/mkdocs.md`) are excluded from the navigation via `exclude_docs`.
+Keep additional include files under `docs/includes/` so they inherit the same rule and do not trigger orphan warnings during `mkdocs build`.

+### API Docstrings

+The API reference is generated directly from docstrings through `mkdocstrings`.
+Follow these guidelines so the rendered pages stay consistent:

+- Start every public module, class, and function with a one-line summary, then include details describing behavior and edge cases.
+- Use Google-style sections (`Args:`, `Returns:`, `Raises:`) so parameters and return types show up in the table mkdocstrings renders.
+Reference other APIs with backticks (``dataset_generator.core.write_dataset``) for automatic links.
+- Prefer type-hinted function signatures and keep docstrings in sync with defaults.
+Mention units or accepted values when it is not obvious from types.
+- Add short examples when they clarify usage; they are shown verbatim in the API docs, so make sure they can be copy/pasted.
+- Run `mkdocs build` (or `mkdocs serve`) after editing docstrings to confirm new symbols appear under **API Reference → Modules**.

 ## Testing